 If you are employed full-time, it is OK to take only one class per semester.
 However, if you are not employed full-time, you must be taking a minimum of two classes per semester to maintain financial aid.

 How much will the MPH program cost?

-Current CMU tuition rates can be found on the CMU Online website.
+Current CMU tuition rates can be found on the cost of attendance page.
 It is estimated the total cost of the degree will be approximately $40,800.
 Graduate assistantships are available to MPH students.
 The assistantships are awarded on a competitive basis (5:1) ratio, and are offered in several formats (full, half, and quarter).